fenriskiba/fenriskiba.github.io/software/linux/distro-hopping-2025/disqualified.md

 Beyond all that, I like the Gnome experience and Ubuntu provides it with a good mix of stability and modern hardware support with the Linux HWE Kernel.

 ## Arch Based Distros
-The most popular Arch based distro is [Manjaro](https://manjaro.org/), so I'll address that first.
+The Arch based distro I hear about most is [Manjaro](https://manjaro.org/), so I'll address that first.
 As far as I can tell, the Manjaro project is completely mismanaged, so I didn't even bother trying it in a VM.
 Repeated issues with [SSL certificates expiring](https://forum.manjaro.org/t/software-manjaro-org-expired-certificate-again/119696) (once is one thing, but it keeps happening), [DDoSing the AUR](https://gitlab.manjaro.org/applications/pamac/-/issues/1017), [issues playing nice with others](https://blog.brixit.nl/why-i-left-pine64/); and that's just what I found in 5 minutes of searching.
 It doesn't seem like this is going to be a stable or trustworthy experience.

 Putting that aside, I did want to look at Arch based distros to see how it is, so I tried [Garuda Linux](https://garudalinux.org/), [EndeavourOS](https://endeavouros.com/), and [CachyOS](https://cachyos.org/) in VMs to see what was up.
 Unfortunately, they all had basically the same problem: being *exclusively* for advanced users.